Technical Information

 The first time a class E rig is put into operation, you must use an oscilloscope to ensure everything is working correctly.
 Do not apply gate drive or any other voltages to your class E transmitter without first connecting an oscilloscope to the stage in question.

 After proper transmitter operation has been verified, you can tune the transmitter using the drain current meter, output meter and/or efficiency meter.
+When you first put a transmitter into operation, use this step by step procedure to ensure everything is working.

 1) MOSFET Gate Voltage Check the gate waveform(s).
 Connect the oscilloscope probe between the MOSFET source and gate leads.
 Connect the scope probe directly to the MOSFETs if possible.
 If you're using a driver stage, start with the gate of the driver MOSFET, get the driver working correctly, and then move to the final RF amplifier.